alexgagnon/site-starter/README.md

 In order for things to work correctly, you must setup the project with the following rules:

-- raw files like non-optimized svgs and non-subsetted/compressed font files fo into `./raw/svg/` and `./raw/fonts/`, respectively
+- raw files like favicons, non-optimized svgs and non-subsetted/compressed font files fo into `./raw/favicon/`, `./raw/svg/` and `./raw/fonts/`, respectively
-  - calling `npm run fonts:subset` will optimize/compress them and create new files in `./public/fonts/`
+  - `npm run favicon` will generate multiple versions of the favicon for different platforms
-  - calling `npm run svg:optimize` will optimize SVGs and create new files in `./public/svg/`
+  - `npm run svg:optimize` will optimize SVGs and create new files in `./public/svg/`
-  - calling `npm run svg:spritemap` will convert items in folders under `./public/svg/sprites/{name}/*` into single sprite maps in `./public/sprites/{name}.svg`
+  - `npm run svg:spritemap` will convert items in folders under `./public/svg/sprites/{name}/*` into single sprite maps in `./public/sprites/{name}.svg`
+  - `npm run fonts:subset` will optimize/compress them and create new files in `./public/fonts/`

+## GOTCHAS!!

+- due to the CSS Cascade and the way Astro injects CSS, ALWAYS import 'Layout' (which imports global styles) before any components (which imports component specific styles).
+Otherwise your global CSS might override your component CSS.

 ## Usage